 To add additional phases, scroll down to find the ‘add new phase’ card.
 Provide a name, then click ‘Add’ to add the phase to your workflow.

 A task is a single piece of work in a project, to be completed by users assigned to roles as designated in the template builder or project workspace.
 Tasks are children of phases.
-Tasks have conditions, which are either yes/no or document upload.
+Tasks have conditions, which are either yes/no, document upload or date completed.

 To add a task, click the ‘+Add’ button underneath the phase to which you want to assign a task.
 This will open a modal screen that will prompt you to fill out a number of fields, as outlined below.